rocketjumpzone/rocketjump.zone/source/blog/2021-03-13-ch1mpnotic-1-2-released.html.markdown

 - Update to the latest xonotic git (March 13 2021), which brings many improvements overall
 - **New sound pack (player, weapons, ambient, menu, miscs)**
 be aware: These sounds are copyrighted.
 You can use these sounds only within this project as is.
-- LG fps drops fixed
+- Fixed LG FPS drops issue
-- Fixed a bug where player skin would not save config properly
+- Fixed a bug where player skin would not save properly
-- Fixed random flame particles appearance
+- Fixed a bug which caused random flame particles
-- New HUD for player mode and new crosshair by default
+- New HUD for player / caster mode and new crosshair by default

 <div class="w3-display-container w3-margin-top">
   <img src="../../images/ch1mpnotic/1.jpg" class="w3-mobile mySlides w3-image w3-animate-opacity" alt="caster">